 The old joke goes that the minute your car warranty expires something big and expensive will break in your car.
 According to a Consumer Reports survey, 55% of people never end up using their extended car warranty plan during the life of their coverage.
 What’s more, car owners typically pay more for the coverage than they get back in benefits.

-Because the average price of a car repair is around $180, paying $1,500 to cover those repairs may not make much sense.
-Something larger and more complicated like a fuel system repair can cost $1,033 and a transmission rebuild $1,865.
+Because the average price of a car repair is around $850, paying $1,500 to cover those repairs may not make much sense.
+Something larger and more complicated like a transmission rebuild can cost between $1,500 and $5,000.
 In those cases, an extended car warranty can be a lifesaver.

 How We Chose the Best Extended Car Warranty Companies

-During our process for choosing the best extended car warranty companies, we looked at companies that received high scores in customer surveys in the areas of value for price, customer service, the types of plans, claims satisfaction, and cancellation policies.
-We also looked at companies that had been in business for at least 10 years and that were BBB accredited or received high ratings from the BBB.
+During our process for choosing the best extended car warranty companies, we looked at companies that received high scores in customer surveys in the areas of value for the price, customer service, the types of plans, claims satisfaction, and cancellation policies.
+We also looked at companies that had been in business for at least 10 years.

 Other factors included inclusions and exclusions in coverage as well as additional perks offered, like roadside assistance, emergency gas delivery, rental car reimbursement, towing, trip interruption coverage, and more.